tompos2/rcno-reviews/README.txt

 == Changelog ==

+= 1.23.1 =
+* Fix missing update for "Current Reading" widget in last update.

 = 1.23.0 =
 * Rewrote the "Currently Reading" widget using VueJS.
 The widget now supports multiple progress updates.
 * The "Review Reviews" widget now strips shortcodes from the book's description.